-The Practice Analysis Committee met in April 2016 to review the practice analysis survey data and determine whether any tasks should be dropped from, added to, or changed in the final task inventory.
+The Practice Analysis Committee met in February 2016 to review the practice analysis survey data and determine whether any tasks should be dropped from, added to, or changed in the final task inventory.
 The clinical tasks that were deleted from or added to the task inventory are listed here.

-The following tasks surveyed at less than 40% responsible, but were kept on the task inventory because the committee believed the tasks represent entry-level knowledge that is critical for patient safety:
+The following task surveyed at less than 40% responsible, but was kept on the task inventory because the committee believes that this task represents entry-level knowledge that is critical for patient safety: